 Sunoco LP (SUN) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the master limited partnership had gained 4.12% over the past month, outpacing the Oils-Energy sector's gain of 2.6% and lagging the S&P 500's gain of 4.32% in that time.
+Prior to today's trading, shares of the master limited partnership had gained 7.05% over the past month.
+This has outpaced the Oils-Energy sector's gain of 3.06% and the S&P 500's gain of 4.56% in that time.

-Wall Street will be looking for positivity from Sunoco LP as it approaches its next earnings report date.
-In that report, analysts expect Sunoco LP to post earnings of $1.33 per share.
-This would mark year-over-year growth of 72.73%.
+Investors will be hoping for strength from Sunoco LP as it approaches its next earnings release.
+The company is expected to report EPS of $1.06, up 37.66% from the prior-year quarter.
 Meanwhile, our latest consensus estimate is calling for revenue of $4.95 billion, up 93.89% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $6.41 per share and revenue of $17.59 billion.
-These totals would mark changes of +743.42% and +64.26%, respectively, from last year.

-Any recent changes to analyst estimates for Sunoco LP should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Sunoco LP.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Sunoco LP is currently sporting a Zacks Rank of #1 (Strong Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Sunoco LP is currently a Zacks Rank #1 (Strong Buy).

-Valuation is also important, so investors should note that Sunoco LP has a Forward P/E ratio of 6.24 right now.
-For comparison, its industry has an average Forward P/E of 13.65, which means Sunoco LP is trading at a discount to the group.
+In terms of valuation, Sunoco LP is currently trading at a Forward P/E ratio of 6.37.
+This valuation marks a discount compared to its industry's average Forward P/E of 13.26.

 Click to get this free report